adamant/adamant.language.reference/src/simple-types.md

 The type "`void`" is a type used to indicate that something logically has no value.
 It is similar to the unit type in functional programming.
 However, the Adamant language enforces that an expression of type "`void`" can't be assigned into anything.
 However, when a type parameter is passed the "`void`" type this can create assignments from "`void`" to "`void`" which are not an error.
 Functions may not have parameters of type "`void`".
 However, if "`void`" is passed as a type parameter used as the type of a function parameter, that parameter is dropped from the parameter list.

 For purposes of covariance and contravariance, "`void`" acts like a top type.
 For example, if a base class function returns "`void`" then it can be overridden with a function returning any type.

+### `type` Type

+The type "`type`" is the type of all objects that represent types during reflection and in generics.
+The default type of a generic parameter is "`type`" (thus "`foo[T]`" and "`foo[T: type]` are equivalent).
+Any generic parameter with this type is referred to as a "type parameter".
+Note that "`type`" is a value type.
+If necessary, it will use reference counting behind the scenes.
+This simplifies issues of lifetimes around type parameters.

+### `metatype` type

+The type "`metatype`" is a subtype of "`type`".
+Objects representing the type of classes and structs have a type that is a subtype of "`metatype`".
+When calling associated functions as "`Example.function()`", the expression "`Example`" has a subtype of "`metatype`".
+Metatypes describe the associated functions and constructors on the type object.